onnx/onnx-mlir/docs/Testing.md

 cmake --build . --config Release --target check-onnx-backend-dynamic[-jni]
 ```

 The onnx node tests usually have known dimension size for input tensors.
 So, to test tensor with unknown dimension, the model importer (Build/FrontendONNXTransformer.cpp) provides a functionality to generate such cases.
 When the environment variable, `IMPORTER_FORCE_DYNAMIC`, is set, the frontend import will turn the all the dimensions (by default) of all the input tensors of the model into -1.
+As default, we assume that first dimension of all the inputs are the same, and the second dimension of all inputs are the same, and so on.

 For example,
 ```
 IMPORTER_FORCE_DYNAMIC='-1:-1' all dimensions of all the inputs will be changed IMPORTER_FORCE_DYNAMIC='0:-1' all dimensions of the first input will be changed IMPORTER_FORCE_DYNAMIC='0:-1|1:0,1' all dimensions of the first input and the 1st and 2nd dimensions of the second input will be changed
+IMPORTER_FORCE_DYNAMIC='0:0:a,1:b,2:c|1:0:a,1:b,2:c' the first three dimensions of the first of and the second inputs are changed.
+And assume that the first dimensions of the first and second arguments are the same, and same for the the second and third dimensions.
 ```

 The Backus-Naur Form (BNF) for `IMPORTER_FORCE_DYNAMIC` is as follows.